jupyterhub/repo2docker-action/README.md

 ### Cache builds on mybinder.org

 Proactively build your environment on mybinder.org for any branch.
-We recommend [using GitHub Actions to build your image for mybinder.org instead](https://github.com/machine-learning-apps/repo2docker-action#use-github-actions-to-cache-the-build-for-mybinderorg) as you get more visibility into the build this way.
+Alternatively, you can use [using GitHub Actions to build an image for BindHub generally](https://github.com/machine-learning-apps/repo2docker-action#use-github-actions-to-cache-the-build-for-binderhub), including mybinder.org.

 ```yaml
 name: Binder